 TimeMachineEditor starts backups in Time Machine when it is most appropriate, the whole backup process is still handled by Time Machine.
 TimeMachineEditor does not make changes to your system, it simply runs as an alternative scheduler to start your backups.
 Therefore it is safe and easy to use.

-The tmectl command line tool allows to print and modify settings, enable/disable the scheduler and uninstall the application.
+command line tool allows to print and modify settings, enable/disable the scheduler and uninstall the application.
 Just fire up the command without any argument to see its usage.

-No. You just need to use the application when you want to change the settings.
+No, you just need to use the application when you want to change the settings.

 This has become unreliable with recent versions of macOS.
 Best is to try and see if it works.
 If it doesn't, it is recommended to schedule wakes at appropriate times.